-- enquiring of directors, the audit committee, internal audit and inspection of policy documentation as to Grainger plc's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - reading Board minutes. - considering remuneration incentive schemes and performance targets for management. - using analytical procedures to identify any unusual or unexpected relationships.
+- enquiring of directors and inspection of policy documentation as to Grainger plc's high-level policies and procedures to prevent and detect fraud that apply to this group company. - enquiring whether the directors have knowledge of any actual, suspected or alleged fraud.